Combine placements and projects with robust conceptual thinking through this dynamic MA course.

 We deliver much of the course through intensive workshops, often run by leaders in their own field in the heritage sector.
 These are complemented by guest lectures, offering you the chance to become involved in thinking about major heritage issues as they develop, and by the sessions which you run for the group, as you develop your own expertise.

-We pose challenging questions about our thinking and practice and offer students the opportunity to explore this through a series of practical projects, working in partnership with a wide range of heritage organizations across Bath, the region, and beyond.
+We pose challenging questions about our thinking and practice and offer students the opportunity to explore this through a series of practical projects, working in partnership with a wide range of heritage organisations across Bath, the region, and beyond.

 We offer an optional exchange visit with Claremont Graduate University, comprising a week’s study here and in California, usually in June and July.
 The visit is an opportunity to test all your ideas about how heritage works, in a very different setting, and to explore some important areas of difference and perhaps surprising similarity.